What are the Qualifications to be a Notary Wedding Officiant?

 Currently, only a handful of states authorize notaries to perform weddings as part of their official duties.
 These states are Florida, Montana, Tennessee, Maine, Nevada, and South Carolina.
 As long as you are licensed and commissioned in one of the states listed above, you are qualified to add “wedding officiant” as another service you offer to your clients.

 Notaries in other states are finding ways to add “wedding officiant” to their list of services.
 One way is becoming an ordained minister.
 Doing a little research online could help you become ordained in your commissioned state.
+Read more on the types of wedding officiants here.

-Responsibilities of the Notary
+Responsibilities of the Wedding Notary

-For a notary to serve as wedding officiant is of great honor and one of the most important roles you will play.
+For a notary to serve as a wedding officiant is of great honor and one of the most important roles you will play.
 Even if it is your first time performing a wedding ceremony, you can help create a perfect day with the proper planning and by educating yourself about the couple’s wishes and requirements.

 The first step of preparation for the ceremony is to arrange a meeting with the couple to gather information about their expectations for their big day.
 During the consultation, you should confirm the legal requirements for the ceremony.
 The couple must provide this completed form before you can perform the ceremony.
 The marriage license should be valid, and both partners should have identification.